giselew/toctoc_comments/Documentation/Configuration/Advanced/Index.rst

                                                                                             space will be converted to links.
 This procedure is not very clever but works in most cases.

-                                                                                            Links are always created with `rel=”nofollow”
+                                                                                            Links are always created with `rel=�?nofollow�?
                                                                                             <http://googleblog.blogspot.com/2005/01/
                                                                                             preventing-comment-spam.html>`__
-                                                                                            and css class “tx-comments-external-autolink”.
+                                                                                            and css class “tx-comments-external-autolink�?.
                                                                                             There is no way to change any of these two attributes.
 ------------------------------------------------------------------------------  ----------  -------------------------------------------------------  -----------------------------------------------------
 autoConvertLinksCropLength                                                      int+        Crop length for created links in comments:               50